microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 ## Success criteria
 - Understanding of integration vs main branch and when code is pushed to each branch
 - Understanding of what workflows are and how they can be triggered
-- Service Principal is created and credentials are in Github
+- Service Principal credentials are in Github

 ## Reference materials
 - [Workflow syntax for Github Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)